freenas/freenas-docs/userguide/zfsprimer.rst

 can replace the lost log device in the :menuselection:`View Volumes --> Volume Status` screen.
 Note that a dedicated log device can not be shared between ZFS pools and that the same device cannot hold both a log and a cache device.

-**ZFS provides a read cache** in RAM, known as the ARC, to reduce read latency.
-FreeNAS® adds ARC stats to `top(1) <http://www.freebsd.org/cgi/man.cgi?query=top>`_ and includes the :command:`arc_summary.py` and :command:`arcstat.py` tools for monitoring the efficiency of the ARC.
+**ZFS provides a read cache** in RAM, known as the ARC, to reduce read latency. %brand% adds ARC stats to `top(1) <http://www.freebsd.org/cgi/man.cgi?query=top>`_ and includes the :command:`arc_summary.py` and :command:`arcstat.py` tools for monitoring the efficiency of the ARC.
 If an SSD is dedicated as a cache device, it is known as an
 `L2ARC <https://blogs.oracle.com/brendan/entry/test>`_ and ZFS uses it to store more reads which can increase random read performance.
 However, adding an